Learn

 Unusual payment methods

-Gift cards, wire transfers, or cryptocurrency — methods that are impossible to reverse.
+Gift cards, wire transfers, or cryptocurrency.
+These are impossible to reverse.

 - 3